- Select Category

 ** Preconception health refers to the health of all individuals during their reproductive years, regardless of gender identity, gender expression or sexual orientation.
 It is an approach that promotes healthy fertility and focuses on actions that individuals can take to reduce their risks, promote a healthy lifestyle, and increase readiness for pregnancy, whether or not they plan to have children one day.
 A comprehensive approach includes taking action at an individual, community and population level to promote preconception health.
 (Ontario Public Health Association.
 (2014) Shift-Enhancing the Health of Ontarians: A Call to Action for Preconception Health Promotion and Care.
 Toronto, ON)

 Every child has a right to comprehensive sexual health education and access to sexual health medical care.
-Sexual health knowledge is an important contributing factor to the health and well-being of Canadian youth (Public Health Agency of Canada, 2008).
-HPEPH partners with school communities and educators to ensure that this education is accessible and meaningful to all children.
+Sexual health knowledge is an important factor in the health and well-being of Canadian youth (Public Health Agency of Canada, 2008).
+HPEPH partners with school communities and educators to ensure that sexual health education is accessible and meaningful to all children.

 - Bayside Secondary School (Wednesday mornings)